Qumulo/docs/rest-api-guide/cloud-data-fabric-v2/v2_portal_hubs_id_roots_dir.md

     responses:
     - code: '200'
       description: Return value on success
-    preview: true
+    preview: false
   delete:
-    summary: '[preview] Deny access to the specified hub root directory for the specified hub portal.
-This action does not affect the data in the hub root directory.'
+    summary: Deny access to the specified hub root directory for the specified hub portal.
+This action does not affect the data in the hub root directory.
     parameters:
     - name: id
       description: Portal ID